 Let’s start with the purest and most natural leather type which is aniline leather also known as ‘Natural Nappa.’
 By appearance this type of leather has all the natural characteristics from the hide it was taken from, marks and wrinkles included.

 Fun fact: Many people don’t’ realize that certain natural wrinkles in leather are actually a good feature to have, which highlights the leather’s authenticity.
-As for colour, aniline leather is only coloured with dye, and not with a pigment.
+As for color, aniline leather is only colored with dye, and not with a pigment.